knexator/blog/_time_genres/linear-time.md

 ### [400 Years](https://www.newgrounds.com/portal/view/610738) by scriptwelder

 Short narrative game about waiting.
-The player's superpower is an incredibly patience, which allows them to wait for seasons to pass or trees to grow.
+The player's superpower is an incredible patience, which allows them to wait for seasons to pass or trees to grow.
 Well written, recommended.

 ![400 Years](https://static.wikia.nocookie.net/scriptwelder/images/f/f3/400_years.png){: .mx-auto.d-block :}